 ) is a film based upon the novel De Zaak Alzheimer

 by Jef Geeraerts.

-Angelo Leddo, a former hitman for organized crime, agrees to one last killing, despite his recently developed Alzeimher's disease.
+Angelo Ledda, a former hitman for organized crime, agrees to one last killing, despite his recently developed Alzeimher's disease.
 Upon killing the first victim, he learns that his second victim is twelve year old prostitute Bieke.
-Leddo refuses to kill her, and his employer then arranges to have Leddo killed.
-But Leddo outwits his would-be assassin and starts to hunt down those who hired him to kill Bieke.
+Ledda refuses to kill her, and his employer then arranges to have Ledda killed.
+But Ledda outwits his would-be assassin and starts to hunt down those who hired him to kill Bieke.
 Parallel to this, the police, lead by detectives Vincke and Verstuyft, are running their own investigation, as bodies pile up and powerful men attempt to conceal their connection to child prostitution.

 This work provides examples of:

-- Abusive Parents: Angelo Leddo and his brother were physically and sexually abused by their father.
-This seems to fuel Leddo's anger against those who conspired to murder Bieke, who was a child prostitute pimped out by her father.
+- Abusive Parents: Angelo Ledda and his brother were physically and sexually abused by their father.
+This seems to fuel Ledda's anger against those who conspired to murder Bieke, who was a child prostitute pimped out by her father.

 - Asshole Victim: Several of these.